pexels denys gromov 4612433

-Discover 6 Best Contemporary Art Spots In Dubai:
+Discover Art In Dubai:

 1. Alserkal Avenue: The center of the young cultural scene

 The center of Dubai’s modern art scene is inconspicuous and unspectacular in the industrial district of Al Quoz.
-It all started in 2007, when Emirati businessman Abdelmonem Bin Eisa Alserkal decided to gradually rent 39 warehouses on a block to artists and creative people.
+It all started in 2007 when Emirati businessman Abdelmonem Bin Eisa Alserkal decided to gradually rent 39 warehouses on a block to artists and creative people.
 A year later, the Ayyam Gallery, the first art gallery, moved into the industrial complex.

-This is how Alserkal Avenue came into being, an entire street in which contemporary art galleries, non-profit organizations, foundations, private collections, community projects and restaurants are gathered on more than 46,000 square meters.
+This is how Alserkal Avenue came into being, an entire street in which contemporary art galleries, non-profit organizations, foundations, private collections, community projects, and restaurants are gathered on more than 46,000 square meters.
 The site is now home to 60 cultural institutions and with 25 on-site art galleries, Alserkal Avenue holds the record for the highest density of art galleries in the region.

 Galleries, theaters, designers & Co.: modern art and more

 In 2017, Alserkal Avenue got an extraordinary “main building”.
-A multifunctional exhibition hall with movable walls, double ceiling heights and a translucent facade has been created under the name Concrete.
-On a tour of Alserkal Avenue you will encounter a wide variety of concepts and creative artists that make a visit inspiring, tasty and entertaining.
+A multifunctional exhibition hall with movable walls, double ceiling heights, and a translucent facade has been created under the name Concrete.
+On a tour of Alserkal Avenue, you will encounter a wide variety of concepts and creative artists that make a visit inspiring, tasty, and entertaining.

 2. Cinema Akil: The first arthouse cinema in Dubai

 In the converted warehouse, visitors take a seat on plush sofas and discarded benches from Dubai’s oldest cinema.
 Red and gold wallpaper and heavy velvet curtains hang on the walls, and the aforementioned Project Chaiwala provides tea and snacks for movie buffs.
-In addition to current productions from all over the world, the cinema always shows classics from film history, and there are also discussions with directors, actors, film scholars and fans.
+In addition to current productions from all over the world, the cinema always shows classics from film history, and there are also discussions with directors, actors, film scholars, and fans.

 3. Dubai Opera: The slightly different opera house